 With Submit you start the search.
 The results page behaves almost like a normal folder.
 This means that you can use the bulk actions here, which are provided in the Hosts menu in the On selected hosts section, e.g. to move all hosts found to a specific folder.

 If you don’t like the results, you can adjust and refine the search on the results page with Refine search.

 If you wish to import a large number of hosts from a previous monitoring system or from an Excel table, you can make the task easier by importing with the help of CSV data.
 Checkmk is very flexible when reading such CSV data.
 In the simplest case you just need a file in which every line contains a host name that can be resolved via DNS:

-If you have earlier selected Perform automatic service discovery, the same mask as used in Bulk discovery appears.
-After the discovery completes, all that is needed is the familiar Activate Changes for all of the new hosts to be in the monitoring!
+You start the import by clicking on Import.
+If you have earlier selected Perform automatic service discovery, the new hosts will land on the Bulk discovery page.
+Once the service discovery has been completed, all that then needs to be done is the usual activation of the changes, after which all of the new hosts will be in the monitoring.

 7. Creating parents

 You have already learned what parents are and how they work.
 But how does one actually create parents?
 The answer is typically Checkmk: there are a number of different procedures — manually, per scan, or via the REST API.